Forest of Knaresborough: Decline

-By Tudor times the Forest had outlived its original purpose, and English monarchs no longer spent their time hunting.
-The Forest had been stripped of many of its trees, largely for the sale of timber for the iron smelting industry.
+By Tudor times the forest had outlived its original purpose, and English monarchs no longer spent their time hunting.
+The forest had been stripped of many of its trees, largely for the sale of timber for the iron smelting industry.
 A survey in 1604 found only 410 standing trees left in Haverah Park.
 James I was interested in sport and discouraged disafforestation, but his son Charles I did not.
 In 1628 Charles I sold off both Bilton Park and Haverah Park.
-The town of Harrogate grew within the Forest in the 17th and 18th centuries.
-In 1770 an Act of Enclosure divided the Forest.
-Some of the Forest remained in the hands of the Duchy, some was allocated to tithe owners, and an area of Harrogate was allocated as a public open space known as The Stray.
+The town of Harrogate grew within the forest in the 17th and 18th centuries.
+In 1770 an inclosure act, the Forest of Knaresborough Inclosure Act 1770 (10 Geo.
+3. c.
+94 Pr.), divided the forest.
+Some of the forest remained in the hands of the duchy, some was allocated to tithe owners, and an area of Harrogate was allocated as a public open space known as The Stray.

-The visible remains of the Forest include a large number of boundary stones erected during the last perambulation of the boundaries conducted in 1767.
+The visible remains of the forest include a large number of boundary stones erected during the last perambulation of the boundaries conducted in 1767.